Skip to footer content

 Make sure Python is installed on your computer.
 To download and set up the most recent version of Python for your operating system, go to the official Python website.
 Once Python is installed, segregate the requirements for your project by creating a virtual environment.
 With the help of the venv module, you can create and manage virtual environments to offer your conversion project a neat and organized workspace.

-For this tutorial, we will use PyCharm, an IDE for Python development.
+For this tutorial, PyCharm, an IDE for Python development, is recommended.

 After launching the PyCharm IDE, select "New Project" from the menu, as shown in the figure below.

-How to Extract Table From PDF in Python: Figure 1
+How to Extract Table From PDF in Python, Figure 1: PyCharm IDE PyCharm IDE

 As seen in the picture below, when you choose "New Project," a new window will appear and allow you to define the project's location and Python environment.

-How to Extract Table From PDF in Python: Figure 2
+How to Extract Table From PDF in Python, Figure 2: Create a new project in PyCharm Create a new project in PyCharm

-How to Extract Table From PDF in Python: Figure 3
+How to Extract Table From PDF in Python, Figure 3: the main Python file the main Python file

 The ironpdf package needs to be installed in order to create, edit, and open files with the ".pdf" extension.
 To install the package in PyCharm, open a terminal window and type the following command: